 Not everyone is called to adopt, but we are all called to do something!
-Here are so tangible ways to help a foster child(ren), foster family, adoptive family, or a child you see that may need a little extra love.
+Here are so many tangible ways to help a foster child(ren), foster family, adoptive family, or a child you see that may need a little extra love.

 - Pray.
 For the child, their parents and bio family, the foster family and extended family, judges, attorneys, guardians, social workers, counselors.
-Can you even imagine, going from the chaos of unsafe home, the only home you know, and leaving with a stranger?
+Can you even imagine, going from the chaos of an unsafe home, the only home you know, and leaving with a stranger?
 Then, being left with a stranger.
 Sleeping in a strange bed with people that you don’t even know their names or where the light switch is.
 I cannot even begin to imagine.

 - Respite.
 Provide a weekend, afternoon, or just a drive for the foster family with this new child.
 Respite is a paid position if you so desire, it is basically babysitting.
 Believe me, everyone will welcome a short break.